PeteLealiieeJ/perseverance_tracker/README.md

 To deploy the api and worker onto a Kubernete system we have proved the following yaml files in the [kubernetes test folder](./kubernetes/test) to command a Kubernete system:

 - ptracker-api-deployment.yml
+- ptracker-wrk-deployment.yml
 - ptracker-api-service.yml

-Firstly, we will need to change the "ptracker-api-deployment.yml" so that the flask deployment will use YOUR image and redis IP address when deploying onto the Kubernete system.
-Open the "ptracker-api-deployment.yml" and change the spec.template.spec.containers.image value to your pushed docker image from the section before.
+Firstly, you may need to change the **ptracker-api-deployment.yml** so that the flask deployment will use YOUR image and redis IP address when deploying onto the Kubernete system.
+Open the **ptracker-api-deployment**.yml" and change the spec.template.spec.containers.image value to your pushed docker image from the section before.

 Next deploy the flask application and worker onto the Kubernete system with the following command: